 After the screening of the university admission committee, applicants will be notified of the results two or three weeks after they submit the application.

-As Africa is showing to the world its potentials for growth as a developing continent, the Japanese government is also playing the role in nurturing the human capital of talented Africans and building the human network between Japan and Africa.
-With the launch of the ABE Initiative, it is hoped that African students can harbor the dream of acquiring the necessary knowledge and skills, especially in technology, that can help them contribute to the development of their home countries.
+As Africa shows the world its potentials for growth as a developing continent, the Japanese government is also playing the role in nurturing the human capital of talented Africans and building the human network between Japan and Africa.
+With the launch of the ABE Initiative, the hope is that African students can harbor the dream of acquiring the necessary knowledge and skills, especially in technology, to help them contribute to the development of their home countries.